The Oculus Rift S is intended as a replacement of the original Oculus Rift and is the pinnacle of the Oculus VR line up.

 Current Oculus Rift owners, can, of course, play any games they already own on the new headset too.

-We're not sure such changes are big enough to call it the Oculus Rift 2 - maybe when there's true wireless connectivity built-in - but the S is certainly a lot more user-friendly, comfortable and appealing than ever before.
+We're not sure such changes are big enough to call it the Oculus Rift 2 - maybe when there's true wireless connectivity built-in in the future, eh? - but the S is certainly a lot more user-friendly, comfortable and appealing than the original.
 Built-in tracking also means you can basically play with it anywhere you can find space with far less setup hassle.

 We also like that Oculus is keeping its flagship VR headset at an affordable price point.
 While the HTC Vive Pro is perhaps the very best headset money can buy, it's also incredibly expensive.
 The Oculus Rift S is much more affordable and far easier for anyone to use, which will be key to its success.